Can you imagine making sales all day and not having to do anything to fulfill them? You simply collect the money.

-Courses would probably be considered the most profitable digital product just because of their higher price point.
-For the most part, you’re going to make more money per sale with courses.
+Courses would probably be considered the most profitable digital product because of their higher price point.
+For the most part, you will make more money per sale with courses.

 However, they can be more time consuming to create, they can be harder to sell due to the higher price or you may just not have enough information to make a full course.
 And that’s ok!

 How much does it cost to sell digital products?